 TAMAM’s name derives from its purpose: it consists of the initials of “ school-based reform” in Arabic (al-tatweer al-mustanid ila al-madrasa).
-To know more about TAMAM’s Strategic Goals, please Click Here.
+There are 5 Strategic Goals for TAMAM.

 Professional development in TAMAM aims at building capacity of school teams through the TAMAM Journey, which is a series of stations that the school team members pass through and learn from.
 The focus is to work on acquiring competencies related to the TAMAM Pillars which represent the project’s “standard guidelines”.